eclipse-hono/hono/site/documentation/content/api/tenant/index.md

 **Examples**

-Below is an example for a payload of the response to a *get* request for tenant `TEST_TENANT`.
-The tenant is configured with two valid trusted certificate authorities having the same *public-key* and *subject-dn* but with overlapping validity periods.
+Below is an example payload for a response to a *get* request for tenant `TEST_TENANT`.
+The tenant is configured with two valid trusted certificate authorities, each using a different public key algorithm.

 ~~~json
  {